-- Build a Scalable Hot Water Access drill for creating access holes in ice that has modular capability for clean access. - Identify procurement source and cost for potential purchase of a rapid hole qualifier (temperature and caliper) for field scientist use in borehole logging applications. - Resolve logging winch electrical noise issues. - Finish building a second Blue Ice Drill for wide-diameter drilling to 200 m. - Continue to evaluate options for exploring/testing shallow drill fluid columns.
+- Build a Scalable Hot Water Access drill for creating access holes in ice that has modular capability for clean access. - Investigate improving ice core quality (drilling fluid or other mechanisms) for drills used in Blue Ice Sites, e.g. FORO 400 and BID. - Identify procurement source and cost for potential purchase of a rapid hole qualifier (temperature and caliper) for field scientist use in borehole logging applications. - Resolve deep logging winch electrical noise issues. - Establish the IDP Science Requirements for identification and planning of borehole maintenance and fluid maintenance over time. - Establish the IDP Science Requirements for removing (or lowering) drilling fluid from a borehole (for example for freezing in a sensor).